Places I’ve lived:

 While I was earning my BFA2 in IAD at the Academy of Art University, I started working for startups on the side to keep myself financially afloat.
 These startups included big names in tech, such as AngelList, Udemy, and HotelTonight (since acquired by AirBnb).
 Through my multi-dimensional experience as Event Planner/ Recruiter/ Office Manager/ Interior Designer/ Culture Creator at these startups, I realized my hidden love for this exciting world of innovation and disruption, and how it could reach so many parts of the world through the internet.
 Was there a way to blend my love of design with my love of psychology in this fabulous world of technology?

-Tradecraft is a 12-week immersive boot camp for traction roles: Sales/ BD, Growth, and UX Design.
+Enter Tradecraft, a 12-week immersive boot camp.
 Under the tutelage of some of the best and brightest mentors in UX, we practiced User Research, Usability Testing, Service Design, Interface and Interaction Design, Product Design, and design thinking every day.
 We made personas, user flows, heuristic evaluations, and more which you can see in my work in this portfolio.
 My proudest moment came when one of the first companies I worked with, Refresh, was acquired by LinkedIn in 2014!

-And it doesn't end there.
 Tradecraft gave us so much more than technical skills.
 We had interpersonal communication exercises and immersive emotional intelligence workshops led by the creators of "Touchy Feely" from the MBA program at Stanford University.
-We learned how we can contribute to the pay-it-forward community that embodies tech in Silicon Valley.
-And, of course, I fell in love (practically at first sight) with UX.
+We learned how we can contribute to the pay-it-forward community, and, of course, I fell in love (practically at first sight) with UX.

-My journey then led me from Tradecraft to a few freelance positions at early-stage startups, and then to T3, a design agency based in Austin, TX.
-At T3 I worked on projects for big-name clients- UPS, 7- Eleven, General Mills' Box Tops for Education, NRG, Pega, Allstate Insurance- as a User Experience Designer.
+My journey then led me from Tradecraft to a few freelance positions at early-stage startups, and then to T3, a design agency based in Austin, TX, where I worked on projects for big-name clients- UPS, 7- Eleven, General Mills' Box Tops for Education, NRG, Pega, Allstate Insurance- as a User Experience Designer.

-Reach out if I can be of service to the UX/ UI needs of your product or service.
+Reach out if you think my skills may be aligned to the design of your product or service!